Out-Of-Mind/go-end-to-end-encryption-sample/README.md

 $ go build encryption-sample.go
 ```

-then just run this file and you'll see the exemple
+then just run this file and you'll see the example